johnfairh/RubyGateway/BUILDING.md

 module map, which means users importing RubyBridge also get the `rbb_` symbols polluting their autocomplete.

+Really want to edit the module map after the build is complete, could probably do via `script_phase` but not sure I want the warning on install / overhead of maintaining the files.

-Everything is sort of just about OK.
+Everything is just about OK.